polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 - strategy ::: Think of a way to make "pigeonholes" for the 5 points...
 - generalization ::: This can be applied to other shapes: Any two points on a circle, including the boundary, have a distance of at most its diameter.

 1. solution ::: Split the equilateral triangle into 4 equal equilateral triangles of side length 1.
 Then any two points in the same equilateral triangle of side length 1, including the boundary have a distance of at most 1.
 Put 5 points into the large equilateral triangle.
-By the pigeonhole principle, there is at least one equilaterial triangle of side length 1 with two points on it.
-Thus there is at least two points that have a distance of at most 1.
+By the pigeonhole principle, there are at least one equilateral triangle of side length 1 with two points on it.
+Thus there are at least two points that have a distance of at most 1.

 ### pigeonhole principle: birthday

 Prove that {{there are 3 students in COMP 2711H whose birthday is on the same day of the month}}.
 We currently have 64 students.

 - strategy ::: A trivial application of the pigeonhole principle.
-Of course, if Amir wants you to prove the slightly more generealized pigeonhole principle, just use induction (which will not be shown here).
+Of course, if Amir wants you to prove the slightly more generalized pigeonhole principle, use induction, which will not be shown here.

 1. solution ::: There are at most 31 days in a month.
 By the pigeonhole principle, there is at least a day with $\lceil 64 / 31 \rceil = 3$ students whose birthdays are on that day (ignoring the month).
+(If Amir wants you to prove the slightly more generalized pigeonhole principle, use induction, which will not be shown here.)